 Meanwhile, if you believe all the PR, GM seems to be placing most of its bets on one fantasy product, the Volt - a vehicle which began as a $25K Prius-killer conceptual idea and is now at $45K and counting.
 And the Volt won't be on the streets until ... ummm ...
 I dunno.
 I don't think anyone does either, since the intro date keeps 'slipping'.

-Ford has a Better Idea.
+Maybe Ford does have a Better Idea.